CalHeatScore Tool

 AB2238 requires CalHeatScore to be based on...

-1. available meteorological data on heat events,
+1. Available meteorological data on heat events

-2. data on the associated health impacts,
+2. Data on the associated health impacts,

-3. measures of extreme heat severity and its health impacts,
+3. Measures of extreme heat severity and its health impacts,

-4. locally relevant information such as urban heat island effects; and
+4. Locally relevant information such as urban heat island effects; and

-5. public input.
+5. Public input.

-OEHHA’s Extreme Heat Ranking System Development Section (EHRSDS) on behalf of CalEPA developed the CalHeatScore prototype through a contract with University of California, Los Angeles, Center for Healthy Climate Solutions (UCLA-CHCS).
-Links to each of these collaborators’ websites are available by clicking on their logos at the bottom of this page.
+OEHHA’s Extreme Heat Ranking System Development Section (EHRSDS) developed CalHeatScore on behalf of CalEPA through a contract with University of California, Los Angeles, Center for Healthy Climate Solutions (UCLA-CHCS).
+In consultation with EHRSDS, UCLA-CHCS developed the underlying statistical model used in CalHeatScore in collaboration with Dr. John Molitor of Oregon State University and Dr. Larry Kalkstein of Applied Climatologists.

 About OEHHA